sleepingkingstudios/rspec-sleeping_king_studios/README.md

     include_examples 'should have reader', :baz, ->(value) { value.count = 3 }

+You can also set the :allow_private option to allow the examples to match a private reader method:

+    include_examples 'should have reader', :foo, :allow_private => true

+    include_examples 'should have reader', :foo, 42, :allow_private => true

 #### Should Not Have Reader

     include_examples 'should not have reader', :foo

 Delegates to the `#have_reader` matcher (see Core/#have_reader, above) and passes if the actual object does not respond to to the specified property reader.

+#### Should Have Private Reader

+    include_examples 'should have private reader', :foo

+    include_examples 'should have private reader', :foo, 42

+Passes if the actual object has the specified private or protected property reader, and fails if the actual object does not have the specified reader or if the specified reader is a public method.
+If a value is specified, the value of the private reader must match the specified value.

 #### Should Have Writer